Jaswant Singh Gurjar

-Jaswant Singh Gurjar (born 15 August 1955) is an Indian politician currently serving as the member of the 16th Rajasthan Legislative Assembly from Bari, Rajasthan.
-He previously served as the Member of Rajasthan Vidhan Sabha from 1998 to 2003.
-He is Member of the Shiv Sena.
+Jaswant Singh Gurjar (born 15 August 1955) is an Indian politician currently serving as a member of the 16th Rajasthan Legislative Assembly from Bari, Rajasthan.
+He previously served as a member of Rajasthan Vidhan Sabha from 1998 to 2003.
+He is a member of the Shiv Sena.

-In 2023 Rajasthan state elections he won by the margin of twenty-seven thousand four hundred twenty-four votes and he defeated the (BJP) Bhartiya Janta party's candidate Girraj Singh Malinga who belonged to Dalit community.
+In 2023 Rajasthan state elections he won by a margin of twenty-seven thousand four hundred twenty-four votes and defeated the (BJP) Bhartiya Janta party's candidate Girraj Singh Malinga who belonged to the Dalit community.
 Jaswant Singh Gurjar was a former BJP MLA (political leader).
 He was accused of making threatening remarks against his opponent in the 2023 Rajasthan election.